Starkscan

 Use the tarball flow only when you need controlled distribution or release verification.
 Public npm publishing uses the same @starkscan/sdk package name and API surface, so you can switch install channels without changing your application code.

-For hosted external deployments, set STARKSCAN_BASE_URL to the deployment’s /api base, for example https://<your-starkscan-host>/api.
+The SDK defaults to https://api.starkscan.co.
+Set STARKSCAN_BASE_URL only when targeting preview or a self-hosted Starkscan host.
 The SDK keeps using the normal /v1/* route paths under that configured base.

 First successful client